Reopening Your Facility in the “New Normal”

 - Act out an active shooter safety procedure to see if the new spacing or routes will impede access points or put employees in more danger

 - Weather warnings, like tornadoes, usually require employees to retreat to small spaces all together – run a scenario and develop occupancy emergency procedures to cut down on crowding and place a supply of masks in areas where staff could be in close quarters

-- Due to the new and chemicals now being stored at the facility, develop an action plan should chemicals leak, mix or toxic fumes become airborne in the building
+- If new chemicals are being stored at the facility, develop a new action plan should chemicals leak, mix or create toxic fumes in the building

 - Install additional safety measures where needed, such as boxes of masks, extra hand sanitizer, shields, etc.